Run your whole fleet on FleetPilot Start free trial ·

 Bonus depreciation, §179 limits, and EV-credit rules are all in flux through the next several tax years.
 Capital deployed into qualifying vehicles before these rules change can claim materially different treatment than capital deployed after.
 This is general educational information — outcomes depend on your situation, so consult a CPA.

-FleetPilot operators are different by definition.
-They've made the choice to run their fleet on a real financial system.
-That means:
+FleetPilot operators run their fleet on a real financial system.
+For you, that means:

-• Reconciled monthly statements — you see exactly what was earned, exactly what was spent, exactly what hit your account.
+• Reconciled monthly statements — exactly what was earned, what was spent, and what hit your account.

-• Real expense tracking — receipts matched to specific vehicles, categorized for tax, with a complete audit trail.
+• Real expense tracking — receipts matched to specific vehicles and categorized for tax.

-• Real performance data — not "trust me, the car's doing great."
-Per-vehicle revenue, utilization, and net income.
+• Real performance data — per-vehicle revenue, utilization, and net income, not "trust me."

-• A platform that won't disappear — your records, statements, and portal don't depend on any one operator's spreadsheet skills.
+• A platform that won't disappear — your records and portal don't depend on one operator's spreadsheet.

 Questions investors ask first.